 Students transferring from one school to another may only engage in on-campus employment at the school having jurisdiction over the student's SEVIS record.
 For this reason, it is critical for transfers to be closely coordinated between the international office of the current school and the new school.
 Please note that if you do not intend to continue further study in the United States, you may not be employed on campus after you have completed a program of study unless you have applied for and been granted written permission to engage in a type of employment the USCIS calls "optional practical training."

-If you are considered a Nonresident Alien (NRA) by the Internal Revenue Service (IRS) and become employed by Florida Institute of Technology OR are a student with taxable scholarships, you will be subject to entering personal information into a software provided by the university called Foreign National Information System (FNIS).
+If you are considered a Nonresident Alien (NRA) by the Internal Revenue Service (IRS) and become employed by Florida Tech or are a student with taxable scholarships, you will be subject to entering personal information into a software provided by the university called Foreign National Information System (FNIS).